tamara-re/Capstone-Project/README.md

 1. User Stories (Required and Optional)
 Required Must-have Stories

-* Display list of recipes.
+[x] Display list of recipes.
-* Display details of each recipe, cooking time, ingredients, and steps.
+[x]  Display details of each recipe, ingredients, and steps.
-* Users can favorite their recipes
+[x]Users can favorite their recipes

 Optional Nice-to-have Stories